- Publications and resources

 - Aeronautical Experience Requirements for Grant of Commercial Pilot Licences (Aeroplane Category) exemption extended.
 Find out more on latest news.

 - New exemption to remove the some of the approved course requirements for the grant of a flight examiner rating (FER) or a flight examiner endorsement (FEE).
-Find out more on notices for FTOs and ATOs page
+Find out more on the notices for FTOs and ATOs page.

 - New instruments extend Part 141 and Part 142 transitional approvals.
-Find out more on latest news.
+Find out more on the notices for FTOs and ATOs page.

 - Interim Part 141 and Part 142 certificates issued under the transitional rules with an expiry date of 31 August 2017 are now valid until the end of 31 August 2018.
-Find out more on latest news.
+Find out more on the notices for FTOs and ATOs page.

 - Edition 3 of the Part 61 prescribed aircraft and ratings legislative instrument was made on 5 July 2017.
 Find out more on latest news.